noir-lang/noir/yarn-project/aztec-sandbox/README.md

 # aztec-sandbox

 Aztec Sandbox is a package that allows for a simple development environment on Aztec stack.
-It creates an Private eXecution Environment (PXE) that listens for HTTP requests on `localhost:8080` by default.
+It creates a Private eXecution Environment (PXE) that listens for HTTP requests on `localhost:8080` by default.
 When started, it deploys all necessary L1 Aztec contracts and then starts listening for RPC requests.

 ## How to run:

 ### Docker Compose

-The easiesty way to run is by using `docker compose up`.
+The easiest way to run is by using `docker compose up`.
 This will create two containers:

 1. The sandbox listening on port `8080`
 2. An anvil instance listening on port `8545`